voschezang/coding-handbook/management-principles.md

 ## Systems & Processes

 Many challenges in management can be untangled by going back to fundamentals.
 A general form is a *system*.
-Using a mathematical representation of a system allows us to draw conclusions that generalize to arbitrary domain.
+Using a mathematical representation of a system allows us to draw conclusions that generalize to arbitrary domains.

 Anything can be described as a system, but the level of uncertainty and control may vary.